SAP/spartacus-docs/_pages/dev/routes/adding-and-customizing-routes.md

     }
 }
 ```

-*Note: accessing children routes via a deep links to nested routes is not yet supported.
-You have to open firstly the parent route and then navigate to the child route via router link.*

-*Note 2: children routes of Product and Category Pages are not supported.*
+*Note: children routes of Product and Category Pages are not supported.*

 ## Advanced: How to configure category name in the Product Page route